 What kind of businesses is Seller Fulfilled Prime for?

-There are many different ecommerce business models out there from conventional retailing and private labeling to big brands selling direct, retail arbitrage, reselling clearance products and trading in used items.
+There are many different ecommerce business models from conventional retailing and private labeling to big brands selling direct, retail arbitrage, reselling clearance products and trading in used items.
 While all these models can benefit from the features of SFP, it’s usually the retailers who have the most to gain.

-Retailers often sell through other marketplaces and their own websites, and are likely to have warehouses and shipping operations up and running.
+Retailers often sell through multiple marketplaces and their own websites, and are likely to have warehouses and shipping operations up and running.
 They have a lot to gain from qualifying for Prime, but some good reasons for staying away from FBA.

 Businesses who fulfill their own orders are often reluctant to join the FBA program and effectively double-up on their warehousing and shipping operations.
 If you’ve put all the investment and work into shipping effectively, it’s a step back to outsource fulfillment just for Amazon orders.